Welcome to District 9920

 Part of Auckland and the Pacific

-Are you a person wanting to connect with others to make positive changes in your community and the world?
+Do you to connect with others to make positive changes in your community and the world?
 Rotary joins together dedicated men and women who share a passion for community service and friendship.

 If this sounds like you, please contact us - 0800 4 768 279